 Scirocco Exchange will:

-- Facilitate the scaling-up of the expertise and good practices identified and analysed within the AER regions with the view to trying to transpose or transfer those into different regional care systems and environments.
+- Facilitate the scaling-up of the expertise and good practices identified and analyzed within the AER regions with the view to trying to transpose or transfer those into different regional care systems and environments.

-- Determine precisely how to improve capacity of regions to redesign and improve their healthcare systems in order to speed up the adoption and scaling-up of integrated care
+- Determine precisely how to improve the capacity of regions to redesign and improve their healthcare systems in order to speed up the adoption and scaling-up of integrated care

 - Tailor the capacity-building support and improvement planning to local needs and priorities in health and social care management hub